symbioticfi/cli/README.md

   --- for Networks ---

-  register-network             Register the signer as a network. pending-resovler             Get a current resolver for a subnetwork in a vault. resovler                     Get a pending resolver for a subnetwork in a vault. set-max-network-limit        Set a maximum network limit at the vault's delegator. set-resolver                 Set a resolver for a subnetwork at VetoSlasher.
+  register-network             Register the signer as a network. set-max-network-limit        Set a maximum network limit at the vault's delegator. pending-resolver             Get a current resolver for a subnetwork in a vault. resolver                     Get a pending resolver for a subnetwork in a vault. set-resolver                 Set a resolver for a subnetwork at VetoSlasher.

   --- for Operators ---